 |Low placental transfer to fetus.b

-No evidence of human teratogenicity (can rule out 1.5-fold increase in overall birth defects).
+No evidence of increased risk of human teratogenicity (can rule out 1.5-fold increase in overall birth defects).

-Oral solution contains 43% alcohol and is therefore not recommended during pregnancy, because there is no known safe level of alcohol exposure during pregnancy.
+RTV oral solution contains 43% alcohol and therefore is not recommended for use during pregnancy, because there is no known safe level of alcohol exposure during pregnancy.
 LPV/r oral solution contains 42% alcohol and 15% propylene glycol and is not recommended for use in pregnancy.

 - AIDSinfo Drug Database